Successions and wills

 The following issues continue to be governed by national rules:

-- who is to inherit or the share of assets going to children or spouses;
+- who is to inherit and what share of the estate goes to children and spouse;

 - property law and family law in an EU country;

-This represents a considerable improvement compared to the situation in the past where people sometimes have great difficulty exercising their rights.
-The results are faster, easier and cheaper procedures.
+The Regulation on cross-border successions represents a considerable improvement compared to the past where people often had difficulty exercising their rights.
+The Regulation results in faster, easier and cheaper procedures.